Post

 The last line Slack notification requires proper Slack setup.
 If you don’t have a Slack Bot App or don’t want to integrate Slack, you can directly use iOSGitHub.dispatchWorkflow("CD-Deploy.yml") in the Demo Actions Repo and remove the SLACK_USER_ID parameter.

-Refresh the test “web application” URL to check if the changes are correct:
+Refresh the test “Web App” URL to check if the changes are correct:

-You can see that the packaged form only has the Opened PR List left.
+You can see that only the Opened PR List remains in the packaging form.

-Fill in the information and click “Submit Request” to test the packaged form:
+Fill in the information and click “Submit Request” to test the packaging form:

-Successful prompt submission means no issues.
-You can also see the task starting in the packaging records 🎉:
+If the prompt submission is successful, it means there is no problem.
+You can also see the task started in the packaging records 🎉

 Common Submission Errors:

-Required input ‘SLACK_USER_ID’ not provided : The SLACK_USER_ID field is required but not provided.
-This may be due to Slack configuration failure or the current User Email not matching any Slack UID.
+Required input ‘SLACK_USER_ID’ not provided : This SLACK_USER_ID field in GitHub Actions is required but not provided.
+It may be due to Slack configuration failure or the current User Email not matching any Slack UID.

-Workflow does not have ‘workflow_dispatch’ trigger and Branch is outdated, please update xxx branch: The selected branch cannot find the corresponding Action Workflow file (the file specified by iOSGitHub.dispatchWorkflow).
+Workflow does not have ‘workflow_dispatch’ trigger , Branch is outdated, please update the xxx branch : The selected branch cannot find the corresponding Action Workflow file (the file specified by iOSGitHub.dispatchWorkflow).

-No ref found for , Branch not found : This branch cannot be found.
+No ref found for, Branch not found: The branch could not be found.

-The last small feature is integrating Firebase App Distribution to directly obtain download information and links, making it easy to open the packaging platform tool on the phone and click to download and install directly.
+The last small feature is integrating Firebase App Distribution to directly get download info and links, making it easy to open the packaging platform tool on mobile and click to download and install.

 Previously introduced “Google Apps Script x Google APIs Quick Integration Method“—GAS can quickly and easily integrate with Firebase.